 A capital introducer was looking for a way to market an institutional fund to include sufficient margin to pay their distribution network.

-A cell was created under our existing Cayman segregated portfolio company which provided a low cost solution to both the set-up and the running costs.
-The cell invested into the institutional fund with a sales charge applied to pay the distribution network.
+A segregated portfolio share class was created under our existing Cayman segregated portfolio company Master fund which provided a low cost solution to both the set-up and the ongoing costs.
+The cell invested into the institutional fund with a management fee applied to pay the distribution network.
 Using the cell approach, the start-up costs were minimal and the fund was able to mirror the underlying funds' performance.

-A Hong Kong trustee wished to outsource the administration of an occupational retirement scheme to a pension administrator with experience in administering qualifying pensions under Hong Kong's double tax agreements.
+A Hong Kong trustee wished to outsource the administration of an occupational retirement scheme to a pension administrator with experience in administering both qualifying and exempt pensions whose tax liabilities included foreign source income and gains from jurisdictions with a double tax agreement with Hong Kong.

 Argyll Management Services used its in-house knowledge to set-up procedures to administer a number of jurisdictions to qualify for tax relief.
 Individual tax opinions were obtained for many of the jurisdictions to clarify some of the procedural requirements.

-A French national moving to the United Kingdom wished to minimize their tax exposure on certain non UK investments and also benefit from certain double tax treaties.
+A Belgium national moving to the United Kingdom wished to minimize their tax exposure on certain non UK investments.

 A client with a large expatriate workforce across Africa, Latin America and Asia wished to provide their staff with a pension arrangement that was transportable and tax efficient should they move to Europe or USA.